skg-if/ext-service/extended-interoperability-framework/index.md

 ---
 title: Interoperability framework
-parent: Extension template
+parent: Service
 layout: default
 nav_order: 2
 has_toc: false
 # nav_exclude: true
 ---
-# (tmpl) Interoperability framework
+# (srv) Interoperability framework

 {: .important }
 To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.
-For this extension, the acronym is `tmpl`.
+For this extension, the acronym is `srv`.

 ## Core extensions
 As an example, this template extends these core entities: